IRTF-PEARG/draft-ip-address-privacy/draft-ip-address-privacy-considerations.md

 This section defines basic terms used in this document, with references to pre-existing definitions as appropriate.
 As in {{!RFC4949}} and {{!RFC6973}}, each entry is preceded by a dollar sign ($) and a space for automated searching.

-- $ Identity: Any subset of an individual's attributes, including names and IP addresses, that identifies the individual within a given context.
-Individuals usually have multiple identities for use in different contexts.
-See {{!RFC6973}}.
+- $ Identity: Extending {{!RFC6973}}, an individual's attributes may only identify an individual up to an anonymity set within a given context.
 - $ Reputation: A random variable with some distribution.
 A reputation can either be "bad" or "good" with some probability according to the distribution.
 - $ Reputation context: The context in which a given reputation applies.
 - $ Reputation proof: A non-interactive zero knowledge proof of a reputation signal.
 - $ Reputation signal: A representative of a reputation.
+- $ Service provider: An entity that provides a service on the Internet; examples services include hosted e-mail, e-commerce sites, and cloud computing platforms.

 # IP address tracking